pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 - `git tag hotfix-production-vX.X.X-(Y+1)`
 - `git push origin hotfix-production-vX.X.X-(Y+1)`: this will deploy it to `production`
 - ⚠️ check your code push targets the actual production version (one code push targets only one version)
-- ⚠️ Do not forget to create a pull request from your branch to `master` and `release` to retrieve fixes on these branches
+- ⚠️ Do not forget to create a pull request from your branch to `master` to retrieve fixes on master branch

 #### Troubleshooting